Aims and scope

 Open access also allows us to introduce new systems of submission and reviewing.
 There are concerns about the effectiveness of the present review system – the reviewers' lack of experience in some key areas may allow publication of papers with significant errors.
 There have also been concerns of referees sitting on papers so that publication is delayed and authors therefore losing priority of publication.

 To tackle these problems, Ocean Science is using the two-stage publication scheme developed by Copernicus Publications and the European Geosciences Union.
-After a brief review by the topic editor to check that they are suitable, submitted articles are published in Ocean Science Discussions.
-This publication can be cited in questions of priority.
+After a brief review by the topic editor to check that they are suitable, submitted manuscripts are posted in Ocean Science Discussions.
+This preprint can be cited in questions of priority.

 The paper is then formally reviewed in the traditional way by at least two reviewers.
-The reviews are published and other scientists and the authors can make and publish their own comments to aid the review process.
+The reviews are posted and other scientists and the authors can post their own comments to aid the review process.
 Finally, all of these comments are used to decide whether the paper needs revision or whether it can be published directly in the full review journal Ocean Science.

 There is no doubt that the open-access model will develop further in the future.
 We plan to be closely involved in such developments.
 At the same time we want to use new technology to encompass both integrated views and detailed studies within the same high-quality ocean science journal.